Nibenitez/webscarping/README.md

-# webscarping
+# Web scraping

-Implementando la técnica de obtención de datos Web Scraping y herramientas para explotarlos.
+Implementing web scraping techique to retrieve data and tools to exploit it.

-Este proyecto tiene como objetivo utilizar técnica de webscraping para adquirir la habilidad de cómo usar datos disponibles en la web en otro formato.
-La página web utilizada en este proyecto está disponible en Wikipedia. https://en.wikipedia.org/wiki/List_of_countries_by_income_equality
+This project aims to utilize web scraping techniques to acquire the ability to use data available on the web in another format.
+The web page used in this project is available on Wikipedia: https://en.wikipedia.org/wiki/List_of_countries_by_income_equality

-Archivos incluidos:
+Included files:

-WebScraping_wikipedia_Notebook.ipynb.ipynb: este es el cuaderno de Jupyter que contiene el código fuente utilizado para realizar webscraping.
+WebScraping_wikipedia_Notebook.ipynb: This is the Jupyter notebook that contains the source code used for web scraping.

-README.txt: este archivo.
+README.txt: This file.

-Instrucciones para ejecutar el proyecto:
+Instructions to run the project:

-Descargar los archivos de este repositorio en su computadora.
+Download the files from this repository to your computer.

-Acceder a Google Colab en su navegador web y cargar el archivo WebScraping_wikipedia_Notebook.ipynb.
+Access Google Colab or JupyterLab in your web browser and upload the file WebScraping_wikipedia_Notebook.ipynb.

-En Google Colab, asegurarse de tener acceso a las bibliotecas necesarias de Python, como Pandas, NumPy, Seaborn y Matplotlib.
-Si no las tiene, puede instalarlas utilizando el siguiente comando: !pip install [nombre de la biblioteca].
+In your environment, make sure you have access to the necessary Python libraries, such as Pandas, NumPy, Seaborn, and Matplotlib.
+If you don't have them, you can install them using the following command: !pip install [library name].

-Seguir las instrucciones detalladas en el cuaderno de Jupyter para realizar webscraping y posterior explotación de datos obtenidos.
+Follow the detailed instructions in the Jupyter notebook to perform web scraping and subsequent data analysis.

-Créditos:
+Credits:

-La página web usada en este proyecto fue tomada desde Wikipedia: https://en.wikipedia.org/wiki/List_of_countries_by_income_equality
+The web page used in this project was taken from Wikipedia: https://en.wikipedia.org/wiki/List_of_countries_by_income_equality

-Autores: Xiang Liu - Nerea Martinez - Elisenda Rahola - Natalia Benitez
+Authors: Xiang Liu - Nerea Martinez - Elisenda Rahola - Natalia Benitez